Revenue-Academy/COVID-Fiscal-Analysis/README.md

 The Model uses the response of countries during the 2008-09 financial crisis to estimate a response for the COVID-19 crisis.
 The response includes recovery time for revenue, spending and fiscal balance.
 It also analyzes the response for the different taxes.
 This information it is hoped would allow governments to better prepare for the crisis.

-The Model is built in Python but a convenientExcel interface is also provided.
+The Model is built in Python but a convenient Excel interface is also provided.